Seven Governance Themes. One Structural Finding.

 53.7%

 There is a stark disconnect between organisational rhetoric and governance reality.
 Many organisations reference inclusion in their values, strategies, or annual reports.
 But when you ask who is personally accountable for translating those commitments into policy, infrastructure, and measurable outcomes, over half say: nobody.
+The 93.9% that don't tie outcomes to executive KPIs have made a governance choice, even if it was made by default.

 Named responsibility